-Rehabilitation Services continued to offer its assistance to individuals requiring parking permits for persons with disabilities.
+Employee Wellbeing, (formerly Rehabilitation Services), continued to offer its assistance to individuals requiring workplace accommodations and parking permits for persons with disabilities.

 The University Students' Council, Housing and the affiliated Colleges consult with the Diversity & Accessibility Coordinator to plan accessible events for orientation and to arrange funding for accessible transportation during orientation week.